-During 2021/2022 an online supplier database and onboarding process was launched enabling suppliers (and potential suppliers during tendering) to provide information and data on a range of responsible business questions including signing up to the Shoosmiths supplier code of conduct and answering the modern slavery questions.
+An online supplier database and onboarding process asks suppliers (and potential suppliers during tendering) to provide information and data on a range of responsible business questions including signing up to the Shoosmiths supplier code of conduct and answering the modern slavery questions.
+The questionnaire was revised during the year to include two questions asking if the supplier is an accredited Living Wage Employer via the Living Wage Foundation and if using sub-contractors to service Shoosmiths if the supplier requires its sub-contractors to be an accredited Living Wage Employer.